dnsimple/dnsimple-support/content/articles/new-plans.markdown

 ---

-On June 2015 [we released one of our largedt upgrade to our platform](https://blog.dnsimple.com/2015/06/multiple-accounts-new-plans-and-new-features/), that introduced several new features such as multiple accounts, teams, and regional records.
+In June 2015 [we released one of our largest upgrade to our platform](https://blog.dnsimple.com/2015/06/multiple-accounts-new-plans-and-new-features/), that introduced several new features such as multiple accounts, teams, and regional records.
 With the release of the multi-account feature we also changed our plans structure.

 This article explains the main differences between the pre-2015 plan types and the new types.